A lower bound of the crossing number of composite knots: Simplifications of maximal sphere systems of

-Assume that we have $t_+$ disks in $F_+$, $t_-$ disks in $F_-$, $t_0$ disks in $T_-$, and in the above picture, we add $b_-$ bands along the left edge of $\Pi$, $b_+$ bands along the right edge of $\Pi$.
-Since $t_0>0$, we have integers $q_+, q_-\geq 0$ and $0\leq r_+, r_-<t_0$ such that $b_+=q_+t_0+r_+$ and $b_-=q_-t_0+r_-$.
 Let $q=\min\{q_+, q_-\}$.
-Then the bands can be added in two steps.
-First, we add $qt_0$ bands along each of the two edges.
-This will give a pattern in $\Pi$ as shown in the left picture of Figure~\ref{fig:TwistA}, where the upper and lower horizontal arcs represent several parallel arcs, and between them the middle part only gives one arc, which represents $t_0$ parallel arcs.
-Then, consider the other bands.
-We assume that $q_+\geq q_-$.
-The case when $q_+<q_-$ is similar.
+Then we can add these bands in two steps.
+First we add $qt_0$ bands along each of the two edges.
+The intersections of the resulting disks with $\Pi$ have a pattern as shown in the left picture of Figure~\ref{fig:TwistA}, where the uppermost and lowermost arcs represent several horizontal arcs, and the middle part gives one arc, which represents $t_0$ parallel arcs.
+Then we add the remaining bands.
+According to whether $q_+=q_-$, $q_+>q_-$, or $q_+<q_-$, there are three cases.